KKhanda/simulated-annealing/README.md

 # Simulated annealing
-## Solution, which solves the salesmen problem for 30 top-populated cities of Russia.
+## Solution, which solves the salesmen problem for 30 top-populated cities in Russia.

 ### Goal
 The mail goal was to find the optimal path using the Simulated Annealing algorithm for